psu13/mutable-hakyll/posts/fried-rice-2023.md

 - That sweet Chinese/Taiwanese cured sausage.
 - Hot dogs.

+Whatever you pick, you don't need much.
+3 or 4oz is usually enough.
+If you want something really meaty, you could go up to 6oz or maybe half a pound.

 The game here is always the same.
 First fry/saute/brown off the meat so it's completely cooked.
 Put it into a bowl.
 Then do the same thing as we did above, and at some point mix in the meat.